Why Is COBRA So Expensive?

 Private Short-Term Medical Insurance

 Short-term medical insurance provides temporary health coverage for one month up to one year.
 These plans are not governed by the Affordable Care Act (ACA).
-Which means they do not cover pre-existing conditions, maternity care, or mental health services.
+Generally, this means they do not cover pre-existing conditions, maternity care or mental health services — a concern for those managing medical therapies, requiring prescription medications or scheduling surgery.

 However, short-term plans can be a cheap alternative to COBRA for people who are in good health.
 The coverage is for new illnesses and accidents only.